AISemanticsStudy/lmpm/README.md

 ```
 And that's it.

-You don't need to afford the cognitive load of constructing and reasoning about the different
+You don't need to afford the cognitive load of constructing and reasoning about different
 kinds of attention masks as inductive bias and its implications in your head,
 not anymore.